parasaurolophus/rader.us/philosophy/computability.md

 infinities" that were once anathema and now seem commonplace among mathematical theories.
 But from that point of view, Cantor's proof that
-$|\mathbb{N}|<|\mathbb{R}|$ can just as easily be understood to be a _reductio ad absurdum_ argument that the continuum cannot exist even as a theoretical artifact of pure number theory.
+$|\mathbb{N}|<|\mathbb{R}|$ can just as easily be understood to be a _reductio ad absurdum_ argument that the continuum is fairly useless even as a theoretical artifact of pure number theory.
 From that point of view, the set of computable numbers represents the exhaustive list of all possible numbers and is countably infinite.
-For this reason, mathematical texts should just stop talking about "real numbers" as a set distinct from the computable ones.
+For this reason, mathematical texts should just stop talking about "real numbers" as a set distinct from the computable ones, other than as a quaint remnant of pre-modern theories.
+I.e. the continuum is to mathematics what _phlogison_ is to chemistry or the _ether_ is to physics.

 ---